Note: My Web pages are best viewed with style sheets enabled.

 When the transfer is completed, the issues to be addressed in this case are:

 This third method may also be used with a removable medium if another person must be involved in carrying the medium between the two computers.
 In this case, to ensure that a bogus key-pair was not substituted for the actual key-pair, a test message should be signed on one computer and the signature verified on the other computer, both operations using the same key-pair.
+While the fingerprints of the two keys may be compared, the use of the keys for signing and verifying the signature gives far more assurance that the keys are identical.

 29 October 2008